armanriazi/private/docs/about.md

 ![Image title](assets/attachments/me.png)

+> I am Arman Riazi I work with companies to realize benefits and business outcomes from Blockchain and ITIL.

+> I want to kind of give you a menu of every type of investment and solutions on the Blockchain.

 > I have been working on the Blockchain ecosystem as a CryptoTrader and Blockchain developer for about 2 years.

-> Following the table is my recent experience and my favorite 😋 for access to [archive](public/archive/archive-until-2016.md) before 2020 you can click on it.
+> Following the table is my recent experiences 😋 for access to [archive](public/archive/archive-until-2016.md) before 2020 you can click on it.

 ``` Exprt: Experience ```
 ``` Prd: Period ```